rajeshvkothari/oom/Internal/DEVELOPER_README.md

 	   ```

-	  -  **Note : when we try to build jar of sdc-sdc-distribution-client-1.4.1 version then in case  created name of jar sdc-sdc-distribution-client-1.4.0.jar . so rename this sdc-sdc-distribution-client-1.4.0.jar with sdc-sdc-distribution-client-1.4.0.jar**
+	  -  **Note : While building jar of sdc-sdc-distribution-client-1.4.1 version it will create jar file with   sdc-sdc-distribution-client-1.4.0.jar this version and name. so rename this sdc-sdc-distribution-client-1.4.0.jar file with sdc-sdc-distribution-client-1.4.1.jar.**

       - **Note : do same things for different version of sdc-distribution-client .jar**

 ## List Information of CCI Repositories